Skip to content

 Gas leaks

-If you smell gas, or suspect a gas or carbon monoxide leak, phone the National Gas Emergency Helpline on 0800 111 999.
+If you smell gas, or suspect a gas or carbon monoxide leak, immediately phone the National Gas Emergency Helpline on 0800 111 999.

 You should also: